How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 Causes and types

-2. Sports activities (boxing, different kinds martial arts);
+2. Sports (boxing, various types martial arts);

 3. Extreme entertainment (skiing, snowboarding, skateboarding);

-4. Crime fights;
+4. Criminal fights;

 5. Falls on the hand;

-6. Industrial injuries (hitting with a hammer, etc.);
+6. Work injuries (hit with a hammer, etc.);

 A fracture of the phalanx of the little finger can be:

-• Transverse - in this case, the bone breaks perpendicular to the axis of the little finger;
+• Transverse - in this case the bone breaks perpendicular to the axis of the little finger;

 • Oblique - the bone breaks at an angle to the axis;